 medical journal articles, and medical conference presentations.

-Prilosec has been approved for the treatment of heartburn and
+Prilosec has been approved as a short-term treatment for active

 Prilosec is generally well tolerated; side effects, which are